This Diploma of Horticulture is the ideal course for people working and managing plant nurseries, parks, private or communal gardens and reserves.

 Studying the Diploma of Horticulture at Holmesglen

-This course offers training in a range of higher level technical skills, applicable across the breadth of the horticulture industry.
+You will be trained in a range of higher level technical skills, applicable across the breadth of the horticulture industry.

 ||Manage plant cultural practices